paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 - `group_rotation_info() -> GroupRotationInfo`: Returns a helper for determining group rotation.
 - `next_up_on_available(CoreIndex) -> Option<ScheduledCore>`: Return the next thing that will be scheduled on this core assuming it is currently occupied and the candidate occupying it became available.
 Returns in `ScheduledCore` format (todo: link to Runtime APIs page; linkcheck doesn't allow this right now).
 For parachains, this is always the ID of the parachain and no specified collator.
 For parathreads, this is based on the next item in the `ParathreadQueue` assigned to that core, and is `None` if there isn't one.
 - `next_up_on_time_out(CoreIndex) -> Option<ScheduledCore>`: Return the next thing that will be scheduled on this core assuming it is currently occupied and the candidate occupying it timed out.
 Returns in `ScheduledCore` format (todo: link to Runtime APIs page; linkcheck doesn't allow this right now).
 For parachains, this is always the ID of the parachain and no specified collator.
 For parathreads, this is based on the next item in the `ParathreadQueue` assigned to that core, or if there isn't one, the claim that is currently occupying the core.
 Otherwise `None`.
-- `clear_and_reschedule()`: on new block or new session
+- `clear_and_reschedule(inc_retries: bool, block_number)`: on new block or new session
-  - Free all scheduled cores and return parathread claims to queue, with retries incremented.
+  - Free all scheduled cores and return parathread claims to queue, with retries incremented if `inc_retries` is true.
 Skip parathreads which no longer exist under paras.
-  - Schedule free cores using the `schedule(Vec::new())`.
+  - Schedule free cores using the `schedule(Vec::new(), block_number)`.